Portkey-AI/docs/quickstart.md

 ## 3. View real-time activity in your account
 As the API requests start flowing in, you’ll see the activity in your account instantly.

+## Metadata in Requests
+If you'd like to send additional metadata with your requests, you can add it as part of the headers.
+[Read more here](https://github.com/Portkey-AI/quick-start/blob/main/metadata.md).